 Additional Tips for a Successful Classroom Party

-When you’re planning to bring food into the class, make sure to first check with the school and/or teacher for guidelines about store bought vs. homemade treats.
+When you’re planning to bring food into the class, make sure to first check with the school and/or teacher for guidelines about store-bought vs. homemade treats.
 The allergy factor of individual children seems to be setting the tone for classrooms and entire school party menus.
-Be safe, check first.
+Be safe.
+Check first.

 Once you have your party plan complete, recruit volunteers to help and assign them a task.
 This should be the easy part…most parents love to see their child during a special day at school.

 If you can, have another parent take pictures of the event so the kids and parents can cherish the moments later.
-Post the pics on the class blog, webpage or eNewsletter so parents who couldn’t make it can see how much fun everyone had!
+Post the pics on the class blog, webpage, or eNewsletter so parents who couldn’t make it can see how much fun everyone had!

 It’s a good idea to also have printable games or puzzles on hand, just in case you need to fill some time if kids finish a station early.
-Usually, though, we end up with way more fun than there is time!
+Usually, though, we end up with way more fun than there is the time!